MicrosoftDocs/sql-docs/docs/t-sql/statements/drop-xml-schema-collection-transact-sql.md

 ## Remarks
  Dropping an XML schema collection is a transactional operation.
 This means when you drop an XML schema collection inside a transaction and later roll back the transaction, the XML schema collection is not dropped.

- You cannot drop an XML schema collection when it is in use.
+ You can't drop an XML schema collection when it is in use.
 This means that the collection being dropped cannot be any of the following:

 -   Associated with any **xml** type parameter or column.